cwwang1979/IMASSL_CytoandCellBlock_PL/README.md

 - GPU driver version >= 525.125.06
 - CUDA version >= 12.0

-Import the IMADL virtual environment in conda
+Import the IMASSL virtual environment in conda
 ```
-conda env create --file=IMADL.yaml
+conda env create --file=IMASSL.yaml
 ```
 then enter the environment:
 ```
-conda activate IMADL
+conda activate IMASSL
 ```

 #### Download
-The source code file, configuration file, and models (./IMADL_CB_Cyto/run/.../checkpoint.pth) can be downloaded from the [zip](https://drive.google.com/file/d/1RtQBxRdVIY8CDkdfrFVWWnc_10d8-i_i/view?usp=sharing) file.
+The source code file, configuration file, and models (./IMASSL_CB_Cyto/run/.../checkpoint.pth) can be downloaded from the [zip](https://drive.google.com/file/d/1RtQBxRdVIY8CDkdfrFVWWnc_10d8-i_i/view?usp=sharing) file.
 (For reviewers, the password of the zip file is provided in the "Code Availability" section of the associated manuscript.)

 ## Steps